Support for deaf or blind people

 - Services for visually-impaired schoolchildren

-- Vision Support Centre – based at the Princess Alexandra Eye Pavilion in Edinburgh.
+- Vision Support Service – based at the Princess Alexandra Eye Pavilion in Edinburgh.
 Assessment, information, advice and emotional support to everyone following diagnosis.

 - Registration Service – following diagnosis, RNIB staff will help you, if you choose, to become formally registered as partially sighted or blind.
 Registration will help you access related services/benefits.

-- Assessment – a statutory social work assessment.
-This will identify the outcomes you want to achieve.
+- Assessment – a statutory social work assessment, using the principles of SDS (Self Directed Support), We will identify the outcomes you want to achieve.
 With the agreement of you, your family and/or carers where relevant, a personalised care plan can be developed.

 - Mobility Training and Rehabilitation - a specialist tailored service to help keep you independent in your home and the community.